How does the PRICE work?

 Free WiFi on-board

-Private tour ensures personal service
+Semi-private group tour ensures personal service max 8 people

-Free hotel pickup and drop-off
+Free hotel pickup and drop-off if located downtown

 Transportation in air-conditioned Mercedes coach